wtsky/javascript-style-guide/README.md

     })();
     ```

 - Never declare a function in a non-function block (if, while, etc).
 Assign the function to a variable instead.
-Browsers will allow you to do it, but they all interpret it differently, which is bad news bears.
-  - **Note:** ECMA-262 defines a `block` as a list of statements.
+Browsers will allow you to do it, but they all interpret it differently, which is bad news bears. (**Note:** ECMA-262 defines a `block` as a list of statements.
 A function declaration is not a statement.
-[Read ECMA-262's note on this issue](//www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf#page=97).
+[Read ECMA-262's note on this issue](//www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf#page=97).)

     ```javascript
-    // bad
-    if ( currentUser ) {
-        function test() {
-            console.log('Nope.');
-        }
-    }

     // good
     var test;
     if ( currentUser ) {